Sterling K. Brown: Randall’s Story Will Take A Turn On ‘This Is Us’

 No matter what happens with his character throughout the rest of the season, Sterling K. Brown is counting his lucky stars.
 Sterling was nominated for a SAG Award for Outstanding Performance by a Male Actor in a Drama Series for his role in the NBC breakout hit, and while he lost to The Crown star John Lithgow, Brown was especially emotional over getting a nod at the peer-nominated awards ceremony.

 “I started to cry,” Sterling K. Brown told the Los Angeles Times.
 “Just sobbing like a baby because you know to have a supporting role in what I consider a wonderful ensemble and to see the nominees that I was nominated within that category.
 My wife woke up because she heard me cry.
 She said, ‘What’s the matter?’
-I said, ‘I just got nominated for ‘This Is Us.”
-She’s like, ‘Baby, it’s OK.
+I said, ‘I just got nominated for ‘This Is Us.‘ She’s like, ‘Baby, it’s OK.
 It’s OK.'”

 Sterling K. Brown knows that This is Us is something special.